 In HOW WE KNOW WHAT ISN'T SO (Free Press, 1993), Thomas Gilovich discusses six errors that lead people to accept false ideas.

-2. ACCEPTING — AND MISINTERPRETING — INCOMPLETE OR UNREPRESENTATIVE INFORMATION.
-A small amount of evidence is necessary to begin with, but evidence must be extensive if it is to truly prove a hypothesis.
+ACCEPTING — AND MISINTERPRETING — INCOMPLETE OR UNREPRESENTATIVE INFORMATION.
+A small amount of evidence is often enough for making preliminary decisions, but evidence must be extensive if it is to truly prove a hypothesis.
 "Unfortunately, people do not always appreciate [the] distinction between necessary and sufficient evidence, and they are often overly impressed by data that, at best, only suggests that a belief may be true ...
 [A] willingness to base conclusions on incomplete or unrepresentative information is a common cause of people's questionable and erroneous beliefs." [pp. 29-30.]

-4. DESIRE: SEEING WHAT WE WANT TO SEE.
+DESIRE: SEEING WHAT WE WANT TO SEE.
 This is similar to bias, but desire operates at the emotional level while bias operates at the intellectual level.
 For example, "We are capable of believing the most flattering things about ourselves, and many scholars have argued that we do so for no other reason than that we want them to be true." [p.
 76.]
 Anthroposophy flatters us in the most extraordinary way, teaching that we are the center of the universe — that indeed the gods worship us.
-Our desire to find meaning in our lives is thus satisfied (as long as we don't rationally examine the role our desire plays in this system of belief).
+Our desire to find meaning in our lives is thus satisfied (as long as we don't rationally examine the role mere, emotional desire plays in producing this satisfaction).

-6. OVERESTIMATING HOW MANY OTHER PEOPLE SHARE OUR BELIEFS, AND FINDING "PROOF" OF OUR OWN BELIEFS IN THE AGREEMENT OF OTHERS.
+OVERESTIMATING HOW MANY OTHER PEOPLE SHARE OUR BELIEFS, AND FINDING "PROOF" OF OUR OWN BELIEFS IN THE AGREEMENT OF OTHERS.
 This is a particularly prevalent error when one enters a close-knit group that limits ties to the wider world.
 Anthroposophical communities and Waldorf schools are examples: When you primarily hear only one set of ideas, endlessly repeated, you come to accept them more or less wholeheartedly.
-The small group and its beliefs are mistaken for wider reality and verifiable truth.
+The small group and its beliefs are mistaken for wider reality and verifiable truth; the group no longer seems small, but seems to include virtually everyone worth listening to.
 "We often exaggerate the extent to which other people hold the same beliefs we do.
 Because our beliefs appear to enjoy more social support than is actually the case, they are more resistant to change than they would be otherwise." [p.
 113.]

 The human brain is predisposed to deceive itself.